-(f) Cash and Cash Equivalents
+Cash and Cash Equivalents

 Cash equivalents represent highly liquid investments with maturities of three months or less from time of purchase.
 They are carried at cost plus accrued interest, which approximates fair value because of the short-term maturity of these instruments.
 Cash balances may exceed government insured limits in certain jurisdictions.
-During the Predecessor periods, cash and cash equivalents represented balances held by DPC's majority owned joint ventures as DPC participated in DuPont's centralized cash management and financing programs (see Note 7 for additional information).

-(g) Fair Value Measurements
+Fair Value Measurements